efeakyuz/z-coins/README.md

 ## Introduction

 Z-Coins is a React Native application that fetches and displays cryptocurrency data in a live-updating list.
-The app integrates with the Binance API to provide real-time updates and offers detailed views of individual assets, including price charts and market statistics.
+The app integrates with the CryptoCompare API and Binance API to provide real-time updates and offers detailed views of individual assets, including price charts and market statistics.

 ## Running the App